Visiting Napa Valley Year Round: How to Turn One Trip Into a Lasting Ritual

 - Some experiences are intentionally small and intimate

 For larger groups, a little planning goes a long way.
-There’s also a Costco in Napa and one in Santa Rosa if you need to stock up on essentials for a house stay or casual group meals.
+There’s also a Costco in Napa and one in Santa Rosa if you need to stock up on essentials for a house stay or casual group meals before heading out to nearby activities in Sonoma CA.

 Wine Pricing: Set Expectations Early